 - 1. Water heater power should be OFF (both switches: electric and LP gas).
-Water heater bypass valves (if applicable): A&B should be closed, valve C open. - 2.
+Water heater bypass valves should be set to BYPASS. - 2.
 Put the vinegar solution into the fresh water tank.
 Pour the vinegar solution into the gravity fill using a hose (or funnel). - 3.
 Continue filling the fresh water tank with of clean (potable) water.
 Pour fresh water into the gravity fill inlet using a hose (or funnel). - 4.
 Run water through all faucets (hot and cold, including outside shower) until chlorine smell is gone.
 Turn the pump ON to send water through the lines. - 5.
 Close all faucets including outside shower.
-Turn pump OFF.

-- 6. Drain the system again, but do not drain the water heater.
+Turn pump OFF. - 6.
+Drain the system again, but do not drain the water heater.
 Water heater bypass set to BYPASS (refer to Water Heater Bypass).
 Do not remove water heater drain plug. - 7.
 Close low point drains and fresh water tank drain. - 8.
 Refill the fresh water tank with clean potable water.
-Use the gravity fill, (refer to Step 3 for specific instructions). - 9.
+Pour water in the gravity fill using a hose or a funnel. - 9.
 Open faucets and check that the chlorine taste is gone. - 10.
 Drain the system one more time (See Draining the Fresh Water System). - 11.
 Remove full system canister, insert the filter, and reattach canister to the mount.
 Water heater bypass valves set to NORMAL (refer to Water Heater Bypass section). - 12.
 Refill the fresh water system with clean water.
-When the water heater is full of water, turn the water heater power ON.
+When the water heater is full of water, turn the water heater power ON. - 13.
+To verify water heater is full of water, turn on hot water faucets, turn pump ON.
+When you get a steady stream of water through the hot water faucets, it should be full.
+Turn off the pump and faucets.

-Winterizing The Plumbing System
+Winterizing the Plumbing System

 Preparing your recreation vehicle for colder weather or storage is very important for most states and Canada.
 Failure to prepare your RV may cause water supply lines and the water heater to freeze.
-The RV should be winterized at the end of the camping season or when it will be exposed to temperatures that will fall at or below $32^{\circ}F(0^{\circ}C)$ .
+The RV should be winterized at the end of the camping season or when it will be exposed to temperatures that will fall at or below 32°F (0°C).
 Repairs due to freezing are not covered by warranty.